- Kali On ARM

 Kali Linux Installation Procedure

-- To start your installation, boot with your chosen installation medium.
+To start your installation, boot with your chosen installation medium.
 You should be greeted with the Kali Boot screen.
 Choose either Graphical or Text-Mode install.
-In this example, we chose a GUI install.
+In this example, we chose a graphical install.

 Now that you’ve completed installing Kali Linux, it’s time to customize your system.
 The Kali General Use section of our site has more information and you can also find tips on how to get the most out of Kali in our User Forums.